-The World Wide Web should be universally accessible, but the multimedia nature of the web and the poor design of some websites make it inaccessible to many Internet users.
+The Internet should be universally accessible, but the multimedia nature of the web and the poor design of some websites make it inaccessible to many users.

-- cannot see graphics because of visual impairments
+- cannot see graphics because of visual disabilities

 - cannot hear audio because they are deaf or are hard of hearing

 - cannot quickly download large files because of a slow Internet connection or outdated equipment